argoproj-labs/argocd-image-updater/docs/install/strategies.md

 date, and is tagged with an arbitrary name (e.g. a Git commit SHA, or even a random string).

-It is important to understand, that this strategy will pick the build date of the image, and not the date of when the image was pushed to the registry.
+It is important to understand, that this strategy will consider the build date of the image, and not the date of when the image was tagged or pushed to the registry.
+If you are tagging the same image with multiple tags, these tags will have the same build date.
+In this case, Argo CD Image Updater will sort the tag names lexically descending and pick the last tag name of that list.
+For example, consider an image that was tagged with the `f33bacd`, `dev` and `latest` tags.
+You might want to have the `f33bacd` tag set for your application, but Image Updater will pick the `latest` tag name.
+In order to prevent such a situation, you need to further restrict the tags that Image Updater will inspect, see below.

 By default, this update strategy will inspect all of the tags it found in the image's repository.
 If you wish to allow only certain tags to be considered